lukehmcc/luogo/README.md

 ![3screenshots](assets/screenshots.jpg)

 **Luogo** is a cross-platform mobile app that allows groups of people to easily share their location without it [being sold](https://www.theverge.com/2021/12/9/22820381/tile-life360-location-tracking-data-privacy).
 Fully open source, writing in dart & rust, and utilizing modern MLS & encryption tech.
 You no longer have to trust a large corporatoin with your data.

-> ⚠️Luogo is beta software!
-I've done my best to build a functional app, but if you run into any issues please file an [issue](https://github.com/lukehmcc/luogo/issues).

 ---